When London Became An Island

-Looking over the railings at the toll keepers' house on a 'bi-centennial celebration' walk a pleasure boat named Lady A passed by with services advertised on a roof-top sign (7).
+When looking over the railings at the toll keepers' house on a 'bi-centennial celebration' walk I noticed a pleasure boat named Lady A passing by.
+It had services advertised on a roof-top sign (7).
 One offered the boat as a venue for Marriage Proposals and another for Wedding Receptions.
 I am sure that you, like me, would love to know how many bookings for the first have lead on to one for the second.

 The towpath between the old toll keepers' house and the entrance to Maida Hill tunnel is now used as a residential mooring, but we will walk along Maida Avenue.
 The name Little Venice is often given to this whole area and a number of famous people connected with showbiz, including the actress Lillie Langtree, a mistress of King Edward the Seventh, have been attracted to live in the vicinity.
 Note the blue plaque on the house in photo 8 and you will see it indicates that John Masefield, Poet Laureate, once lived there.
 'Twilight.
 Red in the West.' begins one of his poems.
 He could have seen many western twilights from the second floor of this house.
 Further along another dwelling was, according to the plaque erected by the Dead Comics Society (now the British Comedy Society), home to Arthur Lowe.
-Arthur Lowe found fame as Mr Swindley in Coronation Street (anybody remember Miss Nugent?) and then Captain Mannering in Dad's Army.
-Innocent, and increasingly distant, black and white TV days.
+Arthur Lowe found fame as Mr Swindley in Coronation Street (anybody remember Miss Nugent?) in black and white TV days and then as Captain Mannering in Dad's Army.

 A little way along Aberdeen Place there is another blue plaque, this time erected by English Heritage, to Guy Gibson.
 Gibson was a much decorated, Second World War pilot best remembered for leading the raid on the Moehne and Eder dams, which were breached by the use of the 'bouncing bomb'.
 He did not live to see the end of the struggle with Nazism, to which he made such an outstanding contribution, as he was killed in an air crash the following year.
 He was 26.

 Opposite Crocker's Folly, at the point where Aberdeen Place and Cunningham Place meet you will see an alley down which you should walk.
 At the end of the alley look below and you will see the eastern entrance to the tunnel and a massive concrete retaining wall.
-In 1816, not long after the tunnel had opened, James Morgan, the canal engineer, had difficulty with land slippage at Maida Hill.
+In 1816, not long after the tunnel had opened, Morgan had difficulty with land slippage at Maida Hill.
 He tried to overcome the problem by using timber, but it is easy to see how difficult the task of keeping the sides of the entrance in place would have been.

 As it was too steep for horses to be taken down to the towpath at this point they had to be walked over Lisson Grove.
-They were then led back down to the canal on the other side of Eyres tunnel, which you can see in photo 12.
+They were then led back down to the canal on the other side of the short ‘perforation’ called Eyres tunnel, which you can see in photo 13.
 Should the gates to the towpath steps be locked you will have to continue along the old horse route too.
-If, at this point, you hear a distant roar it may well be that England have scored a resounding Test Match victory.
+If, at this point, you hear a distant roar it may well be that England (or the opposition) have scored a resounding Test Match victory.
 When the Regents Canal Act became law a cricket ground owned by a Mr Lord stood in the way of the intended line and so it had to move, which is how Lord's ended up on its present site.

-If, at the gate by the side of the ‘Upside Down’ house, you decide to take the raised path walk to the right hand side of the house and, once over the canal, go through the decorative gateway on the left.
-A view from here will make it clear just how wide the canal is (15) and will be the only place on the whole length of the walk where you can get a high ‘looking along’ perspective.
+If you decide to take the raised path, don’t go through the access gate.
+Instead, walk over the canal and go through the decorative gateway on the left.
+A view from here will make it clear just how wide the canal is and will be the only place on the whole length of the walk where you take a high view.
 Note the model plant boats in the adjacent garden as you go (16).
 The walk ends at a pedestrian bridge that will take you down to the MCC plaque (17) and back on the towpath.

 Over the past few years several large and very impressive houses have been built on the south bank of the canal (18).
 Their designs are based on those of John Nash and so are quite in keeping with the park he laid out.
 Originally the architect anticipated that 56 villas would be built in the park, but as only 8 were constructed, I suppose we could view the modern houses as restarting a suspended development.
 I doubt if any of the new houses are heated only by coal, despite the chimneys.
 Beyond the houses, trees and leaves permitting, you may be able to see the minaret and of the London Central Mosque (19).